 Published October 2020

-By discovering and defining the characteristics of worship, you can lead more meaningful services.
+Discover and define the characteristics of worship to lead more meaningful services.

 Within the broad range of Christianity we find diverse understandings of what makes for “good worship.”
-This book develops a typology of Christian worship to provide a method of assessing the decisions of congregations and leaders in forming and changing the orders of their worship.
+The Purpose, Pattern, and Character of Worship develops a typology of Christian worship to provide a method of assessing the decisions of congregations and leaders in forming and changing the orders of their worship.

-Among contemporary western Protestants, we find at least six discrete characteristics of worship:
+Among contemporary western Protestants, we identify at least six discrete characteristics of worship:

 -the Sunday School,